imgta/imgta/README.md

 ### ABOUT ME

 > 🚀 Full Stack Software Engineer integrated into the circuitry of tech by way of science
-> 🌱 Exploring AI pipelines, data transformation, vector embeddings
+> 🌱 Currently exploring AI pipelines, vector databases, cloud VPS, and Jenkins
 > 🤗 Open to opportunities to collaborate
 ---
 ##### Languages: